-Chase Sapphire Preferred – My go to card for everything travel related like flights, hotels, dinners and ride share apps.
-5X the point value when used through Chase’s portal.
-Costs 95$ a year but I typically earn about $1000-$2000 a year in value.
-Functionally, I get a free round trip flight once a year and a whole host of benefits like purchase protection, rental car insurance coverage and travel assistance.
+Chase Sapphire Preferred – My go-to card for everything travel-related like flights, hotels, dinners, and ride-share apps.
+5X the point value when you book a flight or hotel through Chase’s portal.

+It costs 95$ a year, but I typically earn about $1000-$2000 a year in value.
+Functionally, I get a free round-trip flight once a year and a host of benefits like purchase protection, rental car insurance coverage and travel assistance.

 My crypto exchange of choice.
 Signup and get free Bitcoin, access to an "earn" program for your digital assets and a credit card.

-Having a US based phone number is very important when living abroad.
+Having a US-based phone number is very important when living abroad.
 You'll need a number for 2FA for sensitive accounts (banks, credit cards, brokerage accounts etc) and you’ll want a data plan when you return home to America.

-The problem is most plans cost $100+ and are designed for Americans living in America taking the odd trip abroad, not long term expats.
-Here is what I use:
+The problem is most plans cost $100+ and are designed for Americans living in America taking the odd trip abroad, not long-term expats.

 Google Fi - Pay as you go monthly plan starting at $20 a month.
 Can turn it off and not pay for it when abroad and easily turn it on again when you need it.
 With Google FI you now have a dedicated US number, data in any country you visit and can receive SMS messages while abroad.